Tutorial: Optimize indexing by using the push API

 Download files

-Source code for this tutorial is in the optimize-data-indexing/v11 folder in the Azure-Samples/azure-search-dotnet-samples GitHub repository.
+Source code for this tutorial is in the optimize-data-indexing/v11 folder in the Azure-Samples/azure-search-dotnet-scale GitHub repository.

 Key considerations

-Factors affecting indexing speeds are listed next.
-You can learn more in Index large data sets.
+Factors that affect indexing speeds are listed next.
+To learn more, see Index large data sets.

-- Number of threads/workers - A single thread won't take full advantage of indexing speeds.
+- Number of threads/workers: A single thread doesn't take full advantage of indexing speeds.

-To complete this tutorial, you need an Azure AI Search service, which you can create in the portal.
+To complete this tutorial, you need an Azure AI Search service, which you can create in the Azure portal, or find an existing service under your current subscription.
 We recommend using the same tier you plan to use in production so that you can accurately test and optimize indexing speeds.

-Get an admin api-key and URL for Azure AI Search
+Get an admin key and URL for Azure AI Search

 This tutorial uses key-based authentication.
 Copy an admin API key to paste into the appsettings.json file.

-Sign in to the Azure portal, and in your search service Overview page, get the URL.
+Sign in to the Azure portal.
+Get the endpoint URL from your search service Overview page.
 An example endpoint might look like

 https://mydemo.search.azure.cn